Kharak Khurd

 Kharak Khurd is a village in the Bhiwani district of the Indian state of Haryana.
 It lies approximately 20 km north east of the district headquarters town of Bhiwani.

 Demographics

 As of the 2011 Census of India, the village had 990 households with a population of 5,113, of which 2,703 were male and 2,410 were female.
-Most of the population belongs to the Rajput caste.
+Most of the population belongs to the Rajput Panwar(Parmar) caste.